tkellehe/concepts/languages/_c/README.md

 }
 ```

+## Types

+Like _C++_ there are basic primitive types where each type is represented as a specific token.

 ## Declaring Variables

-In order to make __c_ closer code golfing, there are a preset number of variables.

 ```
-ȥ-7ñ
+ȥ-7
 ```

-The `ȥ` instantiates a new `intX` type which wilil be assigned the value following the token.
+The `ȥ` instantiates a new `intV` type which will be assigned the value following the token.
 The name of the variable
 is selected based off of the next available variable name.
-The `ñ` prints what is provided which since nothing is provided
+Since nothing is done with the value __c_ will infer that
-infers the most recent declared variable.
+it needs to print the declared variable.

 ```
 #include <iostream>
-typedef long long int intX;
+typedef long long int intV;

 int main(void)
 {